-Note that the VFO lock feature is now applicable to individual VFO memories, and the status will be saved each time the transceiver is powered down.
+Note that the VFO lock feature is now applicable to individual VFO memories, and the status may be saved each time the transceiver is powered down.

-Note: Setting the serial port protocol to either of the CAT modes will force the VFO mode to the A+B Split selection.
+Note: Setting the serial port protocol to either the Yaesu or Kenwood CAT modes will force the VFO mode to the A+B Split selection.
 To remind you that this is a forced fixed mode selection the display will show the message: A/B + Split(CAT).